Christmas Tree Topper Blamed For Fire In North Brookfield

-NORTH BROOKFIELD (CBS) – A Christmas Tree caught fire Thursday morning in North Brookfield.
+NORTH BROOKFIELD (CBS) – A Christmas tree caught fire Thursday morning in North Brookfield.

 “It was totally incinerated,” said North Brookfield Deputy Fire Chief Darin Anderson.